-Courses are rigorous and diverse, taught by renowned animal law scholars and practitioners from around the world.
-You learn from the same accomplished and nationally recognized faculty that teach the in-person LLM program.
+Courses are rigorous and diverse, taught by renowned animal law scholars and practitioners.
+You learn from many of the same accomplished and nationally recognized faculty that teach the in-person LLM program.
 Courses are delivered on an easy-to-use online asynchronous platform.
 Online LLM students will complete readings, listen to prerecorded lectures, and submit assignments by established deadlines—on a schedule that works for you.

 The Animal Law LLM prepares you for advancement in the career path you choose, including specialized practice; policy development, implementation, or enforcement; scholarship or teaching; advocacy; and executive leadership.

 Students can look forward to a curriculum that features:

 - Introduction to US Legal Studies (for international candidates)